mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 And at the same time `boolIdentity False` returns `False` (hopefully not surprisingly).

-Now let's create a similar function, but for numbers - let's say `Integer`s.
+Now let's create a similar function, but for numbers - let's say for `Integer` type.
 We want a function that will take an `Integer` value and return... exactly the same value.
 For example if we call it with `5`, we want to see `5` again.

-To avoid collisions, let's call it `integerIdentity`.
+Let's call it `integerIdentity`.
 Let's begin by writing the type signature:

 ```hs
 integerIdentity :: Integer -> Integer
 ```

 This was simple.

 Now let's think about the implementation.
 Well... we want to take the parameter passed to the function and... just return it!

 So we get: